 If we notice that we are getting slower in our walking here are some strategies we can use to maintain an efficient walking speed (4;5).

-One recent systematic review found that exercise interventions can improve walking speed and measures of physical function in frail older adults (9).
-Another systematic review of studies in healthy older adults found that resistance training to strengthen the leg muscles was the most effective way to improve gait speed (10).
+One systematic review and one umbrella review found that exercise interventions can improve walking speed and measures of physical function in frail older adults (10;11).
+Another systematic review of studies in healthy older adults found that resistance training to strengthen the leg muscles was the most effective way to improve gait speed (12).

 Table 1 below provides a summary of exercises that have been shown to improve body structures for walking more efficiently.